Do I need a visa for Spain?

 - Show proof that you have enough money in your account to support yourself while you’re in Spain

-Border control officers will stamp your passport and check to make sure you haven’t overstayed your time in the Schengen zone.
+Border control officers will stamp your passport and check to ensure you haven’t overstayed your time in the Schengen zone.
 Always make sure your passport has been stamped or else immigration officers might think you have overstayed your visa or visa-free period.
 It’s handy to keep records of your return/onward travel tickets or boarding passes for this reason.

 Visa and entry requirements can change at any time, so make sure you check for the latest information before you set off.
 If you have any questions or concerns about Spain's visa or entry requirements, get in touch with your nearest embassy or high commission for the latest advice.